Pucca (TV series)

 Pucca premiered in 2006, with a set of 26 episodes (78 segments).
 The second season of the show, consisting of 13 episodes (39 segments), began airing in 2008 after it was ordered to be created by Jetix Europe.
 In October 2018, a third season was announced by Planeta Junior, a company within Planeta Group.
-The third season aired in South Korea on 10 December 2018 on MBC TV, and 19 December 2018 on Tooniverse.
+The third season aired in South Korea on December 10, 2018 on MBC TV, and December 19, 2018 on Tooniverse.
 It consists of 26 episodes (76 segments).
-The third season of Pucca, titled "Pucca: Love Recipe" in English, released on Netflix on 31 December 2019.
+The third season of Pucca, titled Pucca: Love Recipe in English, was released on Netflix on December 31, 2019, before being removed on June 29, 2023.

-In total, not including the previous online aired episodes of the show, this brought the number of created segments to 191.
+In total, not including the past online aired episodes of the show, this brought the number of created segments to 191.
 The main theme song is also sung in Korean.

 Summary

-The series centers around the adventures of an 11-year-old noodle delivery girl named Pucca, who typically does not speak.
+The series focuses on the adventures of a noodle delivery girl named Pucca, who typically does not speak.
 She works in a local restaurant called the Goh-Rong in her town called Sooga Village, owned by her three uncles where their main dish is Jajangmyeon noodles.
-Her love interest is a 13-year-old ninja named Garu, who also does not speak.
-Garu is a committed ninja in training that has a serious demeanor, valuing his own company and silence, often seeing moments in which Pucca chases Garu and tries to kiss him.
-Pucca has a best friend named Ching, an 11-year-old that practices Jian swordsmanship.
-Ching has a pet chicken named Won who always sits on her head, and is in love with a boy named Abyo, a 14-year-old who pays no attention to her and only has interests in Kung-Fu and impressing other girls.
+Pucca is in love with a serious ninja-in-training named Garu, who values his own company and silence, often seeing moments in which Pucca chases Garu and tries to kiss him.
+Pucca is friends with Ching, an 11-year-old girl who practices Jian swordsmanship.
+She has a pet chicken named Won that always sits on her head and is in love with a boy named Abyo, who pays no attention to her and only has interests in Kung-Fu as well as impressing other girls.

 In the third season, there is an overarching plot surrounding the rivalry between Goh-Rong and a new local restaurant titled Dong King Restaurant (which was originally titled to be BonaSera in the trailer).
-Ring Ring, a local 12-year-old fashion star, who appeared previously in the show and also grows a love interest to Garu, is also revealed to be the daughter of Dong King and works alongside him and his servants against Pucca and Dong King.
+Ring Ring, a local 12-year-old fashion star – who appeared previously in the Jetix series and also grows a love interest to Garu – is also revealed to be the daughter of Dong King and works alongside him and his servants against Pucca and Dong King.